Iron-E/dotfiles/README.md

 #### Neovim

-Optionally, to set up synchronization of the lazy.nvim lockfile to this repo, run this script:
+Optionally, to set up synchronization of the lazy.nvim lockfile to this repo, save this as a script and run it:

 ```sh
 #!/usr/bin/env bash